Adaptive Algorithms for Robust Phase Retrieval: Numerical Experiments

-{In \cref{comparison_gen2} we provide the experimental results where} we set $\epsilon = 10^{-3}$ for \pl{} and $\epsilon = 10^{-7}$ for all other algorithms.
-The left panel shows the median CPU time in seconds\footnote{The CPU time for initialization and {approximately calculating} $L$ is negligible in this example.} for all {replications}.
-The right one shows the median of total iteration numbers, i.e., total inner iteration numbers for \pl{}, \ipl{}, and \adaipl{} and total iteration numbers for \gsub{} and \adasub{}.
-This image shows that both \adasub{} and \adaipl{} {perform better than the other algorithms}.
+In \Cref{comparison_gen2}, we provide the experimental results with $\epsilon = 10^{-7}$.
+The left panel of each subfigure shows the median CPU time in seconds\footnote{The CPU time for initialization and approximately calculating $L$ is negligible in this example.} for all the \tcb{successful} replications.
+The right panel of each subfigure shows the median of total iteration numbers, i.e., total inner iteration numbers for \ipl{}, and \adaipl{}, and total iteration numbers for \gsub{} and \adasub{}. \Cref{comparison_gen2} shows that both \adasub{} and \adaipl{} perform better than the other algorithms.

-Next, Table \ref{tab:detail_comp_gen} provides results for the setting in Figure \ref{comparison_gen2} with $m/n = 8$ to show the performance under difference choices of $G$.
+Next, Table \ref{tab:detail_comp_gen} provides results for the setting in Figure \ref{comparison_gen2} with $m/n = 8$ and $p_{\rm fail} = 0.1$ to show the performance under different choices of $G$.
 In this table, median values for CPU time, total subproblem iterations, and main iterations are reported.
-XL, L, M, S correspond to $G = 1000/n, 100/n, 10/n,1/n$ for \adaipl{}, and $0.5, 0.1$ correspond to the values of $G$ for \adasub{}.
-We can find that using large $G$ for \adasub{} reduces iteration numbers.
-For {\adaipl{}}, using a larger $G$ leads to a larger ratio of total iterations to main iterations and a smaller main iteration number, which is lower bounded by the \ipl{} counterparts.
-In addition, when $G$ is very small, the ratio of total iterations to main iterations is less than 3, which means that very few iterations are needed to solve a subproblem.
+We test $\tilde{G} \in \{1000, 100, 10, 1\}$ for \adaipl{}, and $G \in \{ 4.0, 3.0, 1.0, 0.1\}$ for \adasub{}.
+We find that using overly large or overly small $G$ for \adasub{} leads to large numbers of iterations and low efficiency. $G = 4.0$ even leads to divergence.
+For \adaipl{}, using overly large or overly small $\tilde{G}$ leads to large numbers of total iterations and low efficiency.
+In addition, using a larger $\tilde{G}$ leads to a larger ratio of total iterations to main iterations and a smaller main iteration number, which is lower bounded by the \ipl{} counterparts.
+In addition, when $\tilde{G}$ is very small, the ratio of total iterations to main iterations is less than 3, which means that very few iterations are needed to solve a subproblem.